 Immunoglobulin G (IgG) is a protein that acts as an antibody and is created by plasma cells and lymphocytes.
-Immunoglobins assumes a pivotal role in the body’s immune system as they help the body get rid of bacteria and microbes by attaching themselves to such outside substances and eliminating them.
+Immunoglobins assume a pivotal role in the body’s immune system as they help the body get rid of bacteria and microbes by attaching themselves to such outside substances and eliminating them.
 Immunoglobins can live either on the peripherals of the cells or can circulate openly in the blood.
-It is the circulating immunoglobulins that are termed as antibodies.
+It is the circulating immunoglobulins that are termed antibodies.

 This test measures the level of Immunoglobulin G (IgG) Antibodies in the blood.
-IgG are the smallest and most common type of antibody making up 75-80% of all antibodies in the body.
+IgG is the smallest and most common type of antibody making up 75-80% of all antibodies in the body.
 IgG antibodies are found in all body fluids and play a key role in fighting infections from bacteria and viruses.

 What Is Immunoglobulin G?

-• Sinus infection
+- Sinus infection

-• Gastrointestinal Infection
+- Gastrointestinal Infection

-• Ear Infection
+- Ear Infection

-• Pneumonia
+- Pneumonia

-• Bronchitis
+- Bronchitis

-• Infections leading to throat infections
+- Infections leading to throat infections

-The Immunoglobulin G test also known by several names like IgG Serum, Quantitative IgG, IgG Test and Serum.
+The Immunoglobulin G test is also known by several names like IgG Serum, Quantitative IgG, IgG Test, and Serum.
 It is a simple blood test that measures the level of Immunoglobulin G antibodies in the blood.
 The IgG Serum test is performed to determine the presence of any infection in the body and the level of immunity of our body.

 Why Do You Need Immunoglobulin G Test?

-• It helps in ascertaining whether the individual has been exposed to illness or not.
+- It helps in ascertaining whether the individual has been exposed to illness or not.

-• It helps in determining the immunity level post recovery from an illness or post vaccination.
+- It helps in determining the immunity level post-recovery from an illness or post-vaccination.

-• This test is also helpful in chronic inflammation cases
+- This test is also helpful in chronic inflammation cases

-• In recurring infection cases
+- In recurring infection cases

-• If the infection caused is assumed to be due to IgG antibodies.
+- If the infection caused is assumed to be due to IgG antibodies.

 Igg Test Preparation